 Patients with kidney stones have a number of treatment options available to them.
 We develop individualized treatment plans, depending on the size and type of the stone, its cause, your health profile, and whether you have just one stone or whether the problem is recurring.
 We employ a nutritional, holistic, and preventive approach to the management of kidney stone disease.

 Some stones are so small that we can allow them to pass naturally by urination.
 We then collect the stone so we can examine it and determine the cause.
 We use this information to develop an approach to preventing future kidney stones.

 We use medications such as a thiazide diuretic or a phosphate-containing preparation to help prevent calcium stones from forming.
-For uric acid stones, we may prescribe medicine to keep your urine alkaline low.
+For uric acid stones, we may prescribe medicine to make your urine more alkaline.

-Lithrotripsy crushes the kidney stone into particles that you can pass through urine.
+Lithotripsy crushes the kidney stone into particles that you can pass through urine.
 This minimally invasive approach uses a high-energy shock wave generated by a high-voltage energy source that fragments the stone.
-We use two types of lithrotripsy procedures.
+We use two types of lithotripsy procedures.

 Extracorporeal Shock Wave Lithotripsy (ESWL) works best on small stones.
 This noninvasive outpatient treatment uses a high voltage device that generates high-energy shock waves that enter the body through the skin surface without an incision.
 We focus these shock waves onto the stone which fragments into particles so it can pass through the urine.